Nikhila999/Election_Analysis/README.md

                 winning_percentage = vote_percentage`

 ## Election-Audit Summary
-- provide proposal to election commision on how to use this script with some modifications for any election.
-- give atleast 2 examples to modify script to use in other elections

 The election-audit python code we built can be used for auditing any election with few minor changes.
 1. Adding type of election (like general election, municipal election) column to the dataset would give our code the ability to expand into various types of elections.